dereneaton/ipyrad/docs/pedicularis_cli.rst

     --------------------------------------------------
      ipyrad [v.0.1.70]
-     Interactive assembly
+     Interactive assembly and analysis of RADseq data
     ---------------------------------------------------
+     New Assembly: base
+     ipyparallel setup: Local connection to 4 Engines

+     Step1: Linking sorted fastq data to Samples

+       Linking to demultiplexed fastq files in:
+         /home/deren/...
+       13 new samples created in 'base'
+       13 fastq files linked to 13 new Samples.
+       Saving Assembly

 .. parsed-literal::

     --------------------------------------------------
      ipyrad [v.0.1.70]
-     Interactive assembly and analysis of RADseq data
+     Interactive assembly
     --------------------------------------------------
      New Assembly: base
      ipyparallel setup: Local connection to 4 Engines